 I will admit, I didn’t know about authors were being ordered to write a bunch of fairy fluff tales and children books to be distributed to the children before the era of book burning and most of these books were destroyed when they were considered no longer of use and so were the writers.
 Some writers were killed because they were accused of inserting hidden messages in the stories.
 Newsflash!
 All stories have a message or they wouldn’t be a story!

 One of the women whom we all have seen her books in local offices.
 We all knew her father was a teenager who survived Auschwitz.
 She said her father had said many times Hitler used the so-called “delicate nature” of those who didn’t want to read or hear anything unpleasant to promote the persecution of writers and authors.
 It didn’t start in the 1930’s.
 It was well in place by then.
-It started in the late 1900’s and early 1920’s.
+It started in the late 1800’s, died down and then picked up steam again in the 1890’s onto the early 1920’s.

 Authors and writers were writing about the plights of those being picked up, tortured and killed by the Gestapo but the stories were considered too horrible for families to read about.
 No one wanted to read about them because they didn’t have happy endings.
 (Of course these stories did not have happy endings, it was the Gestapo they were writing about, you know.)
 People didn’t pay attention.
 All they wanted to read about were the pleasantries.
 They were so absorbed in their own little world until the it was too late to stop the Third Reich when it rose up like the evil it truly was.
 Writers and authors were telling the people all along it was evil but no one wanted to hear it.
 She said her father often lament he never thought he would live long enough see the same methods employed again.